 If you are trying to avoid processed sugar, that’s awesome.
 But let’s not kid yourself that you are going to want some sweetness in your life.

 My favourite sweetener is maple syrup.
 (By the way – if you guys think I’m all healthier-than-thou, check out my sister, who spent last weekend making her own maple syrup.
 Like – from TREES:)

 If you are too lazy to spend your weekends boiling down maple sap to get 1 cup of syrup for 40 cups of sap, then get your disgraceful self to Costco and buy this:

-You can also get a great deal on honey and dates ( you can add softened date mush to baked goods instead of sugar) as well as unsweetened apple sauce for school lunches or for sugar free baking recipes.
+You can also get a great deal on honey and dates ( you can add softened date mush to baked goods instead of sugar) as well as unsweetened apple sauce for school lunches or for sugar-free baking recipes.

-Yes you can also get all this stuff at the bulk barn but if you are into one stop shopping (as I am), these are fantastic deals and great to stock the pantry:
+Yes, you can also get all this stuff at the bulk barn, but if you are into one-stop shopping (as I am), these are fantastic deals and great to stock the pantry:

 I always have a stock of raw nuts in my pantry.
-I add to salads, smoothies, sauteed vegetables for healthy fats and extra deliciousness.
+I add to salads, smoothies, and sauteed vegetables for healthy fats and extra deliciousness.
 Almonds, pecans and walnuts go in almost everything.

 Seeds are a total bargain at Costco!

 I use pumpkin seeds to give a nice crunch to salads (great source of zinc).

 I add chia to my smoothies every morning, which adds tons of nutrients and fibre, keeping me full until lunch.